-- Can I make this recipe without an Instant Pot?
-You can make this recipe on the stove by omitting the water, and using about 3 cups of cooked white beans.
+You can make this recipe on the stove by omitting the water and using about 3 cups of cooked white beans.
 Let everything simmer for 10-15 minutes.

-This Instant-Pot curry has the perfect balance of sweet, salty, and spicy!
+This Instant Pot curry has the perfect sweet, salty, and spicy balance!
 Serve with rice for a tasty and comforting meal!

 Let me know in the comments and leave a rating if you try this recipe!